 2029 Century Park East, Suite 4000, Los Angeles, CA 90067-3026 USA

-Wayne Barsky is a partner in the Century City office of Gibson, Dunn & Crutcher, and is National Co-Chairman of the firm’s 125-lawyer Intellectual Property Practice Group.
+Wayne Barsky is a partner in the Century City office of Gibson, Dunn & Crutcher and a member of the firm’s Intellectual Property Practice Group.
 He focuses on patent litigation for clients in the life science, pharmaceutical, and medical device industries, and has extensive trial and appellate experience in federal courts throughout the country and in matters before the U.S. International Trade Commission.

 Wayne is a Chambers & Partners ranked attorney who is consistently recognized by leading publications.
 In their 2019 publication, Benchmark Litigation listed him as one of the Top 100 Trial Lawyers in the country, a “National Star” in Intellectual Property, and a California “Litigation Star.”
 In 2018, the Los Angeles Business Journal named him as one of the Top 50 Litigators in Los Angeles, a list that highlights “50 of the very best litigators in the business.”
 Wayne was named a “2017 Lawyer of the Year” for Intellectual Property in Los Angeles by Best Lawyers and has been listed as one of the Best Lawyers in America in Intellectual Property Litigation and Patent Litigation since 2008.
 The Los Angeles Business Journal also recognized him as one of the “Most Influential IP Attorneys in Los Angeles” in 2017 and the Los Angeles Daily Journal listed him on their “Top Intellectual Property Lawyers” list multiple times, most recently in 2019.
 LMG Life Sciences has named him as a “Life Sciences Star” and as the “2017 General Patent Litigator of the Year.”